milvus-io/community/blog/en/deep-dive-5-real-time-query.md

 However, if the current service time is smaller than the guarantee timestamp in a newly inserted query message, the query message will become an unsolved message and wait to be processed till the service time becomes bigger than the guarantee timestamp.

 Query results are ultimately pushed to the result channel.
 Proxy obtains the query results from that channel.
-Likewise, proxy will conduct a 'global reduce' as well because it receives results from multiple query nodes and query results might be repetitive.
+Likewise, proxy will conduct a "global reduce" as well because it receives results from multiple query nodes and query results might be repetitive.

 To ensure that the proxy has received all query results before returning them to the SDK, result message will also keep a record of information including searched sealed segments, searched DMChannels, and global sealed segments (all segments on all query nodes).
 The system can conclude that the proxy has received all query results only if both of the following conditions are met: